 The bonus track 'Who's There' will be available on iTunes as a single:

-Produced an album featuring six different basses for
+Also produced tracks featuring six different basses for Made Up Music.

 Mo Foster & Friends